-Seville Cathedral, the world’s largest Gothic church.
+Seville Cathedral (and taxis) the world’s largest Gothic church.

 Naturally the city’s pricey horse carriages are primarily for romantics or extravagant tourists.